ETM2097/RoboDK-project-Team-PR2-1-1/Documentation/IMPROVEMENTS.md

 # Improvements and Changes Log

 ## Purpose
 This document tracks all improvements, changes, and fixes made to the RoboDK project by team members.
+This file is directly managed and revised by Enric, you have the template for a new entry on the bottom of this file.
+No need to fill the table, that is Enric's job.

 ## How to Use This Document
 When you make improvements or changes: